huaweicloud/terraform-provider-huaweicloud/docs/resources/aom_multi_account_aggregation_rule.md

 * `send_to_source_account` - (Optional, Bool) Specifies whether the member accounts retain metric data after they are connected to the prometheus instance for aggregation.

-* `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID to which the prometheus instance belongs.

 <a name="accounts_struct"></a>
 The `accounts` block supports: